 HIV transmission can happen through anal sex, vaginal sex, and oral sex.

-Correct Way To Use A Condom
+3. Correct Way to Use a Condom

 -

-Before the genital contact, make sure to wear the condom from the tip of the erect penis.
+Before genital contact, make sure to wear the condom from the tip of the erect penis.
 Keep the rolled latex side out.

 -